House Plants That You Barely Need To Water

 The devil's backbone won't give you any problems

+Also known as the zigzag plant, the devil's backbone has a shrub-like growth, a dramatic appearance, and no problem surviving in dry conditions.
+It is native to the Americas, but is classified as an invasive species in certain parts of Asia, Oceania, and Africa.
 The devil's backbone is a self-sufficient succulent, but it does need plenty of sunlight and well-draining soil.
-World of Succulents adds that these plants will not thrive in wet soil.
+These plants will not thrive in wet soil.
 Though drought-tolerant, you don't want to let them go bone-dry.
-According to Plant Care Today, you want to keep their soil moist, watering once the top two inches of dirt go dry.
+It's best to keep their soil moist, watering once the top two inches of dirt go dry.
 However, you barely have to water it during winter since it doesn't need as much water when it's dormant.

 String-of-pearls or green peas?
 You decide

 Here is an interesting perennial succulent that looks like a green string of pearls — or wait, does it look more like pea vines?
 According to Wisconsin Horticulture Division, this plant belongs to the daisy family, and those round, little green balls are leaves.
-Each of the 1/4 -inch diameter "peas" stores water, so there is less water evaporation and, as a result, less need for watering.
+Each of the 1/4-inch diameter "peas" stores water, so there is less water evaporation and, as a result, less need for watering.
 These plants look nice in hanging baskets, with the trailing stems spilling over the sides.
 Otherwise, they can be grown in flat dishes and spread out like mats.

 The classic cast iron plant